kylefmohr/pysky/README.md

 1. Clone the repo, add it to PYTHONPATH, pip install -r requirements.txt

-2. Set up a database connection.
+2. (Optional) Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.

     * PostgreSQL: If the official PostgreSQL environment variables are set: (PGUSER, PGHOST, PGDATABASE, PGPASSWORD, optionally PGPORT) then that database will be used.
     * SQLite: If those aren't set, the SQLite database `$BSKY_SQLITE_FILENAME` will be used.
-If that isn't set then ":memory:" will be used, an ephemeral in-memory database.
+If that isn't set then a default filename of `pysky.db` in the current working directory will be used.
     * Alternatively, you can instantiate a Peewee database object yourself and pass it to the BskyClient constructor as `peewee_db` to override any database environment variables.

-3. Create database tables: run `./pysky/bin/create_tables.py`

-4. (Optional) Set authentication environment variables for username and app password: `BSKY_AUTH_USERNAME`, `BSKY_AUTH_PASSWORD`.
+3. (Optional) Set authentication environment variables for username and app password: `BSKY_AUTH_USERNAME`, `BSKY_AUTH_PASSWORD`.
 If only public endpoints are going to be accessed, these aren't needed.
 Credentials can also be passed to the `BskyClient` constructor as `bsky_auth_username` and `bsky_auth_password`.

 ## Tests